venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 :::info
-We strongly recommend to keep it in the “safe environment”, never hand it over to someone and do not share it with third parties.
-Once created, the seed phrase gives access to the funds and information related to your wallet account.
-Make sure to save your seed phrase, just click the “copy” button to transfer the words to your device.
-We, as well, recommend to backup the seed phrase written down on a sheet of paper and store it in a dark cool place.
-When done, select an “I wrote it down on paper”.
+Once the seed phrase is generated, it is crucial to keep it in a safe environment and to never share it with anyone or any third parties as it gives access to the funds and information related to your wallet account.
+Click the "copy" button to transfer the words to your device, and then save your seed phrase by writing it down on a sheet of paper and storing it in a safe location.
+When finished, select "I wrote it down on paper.”
 :::

-**Step 5.** Fill in the words and click confirm to verify that the unique seed phrase has been remembered.
-If the insertion was successful you will proceed to creation of the wallet password.
+**Step 5.** Input the seed phrase words and click "confirm" to verify that you have accurately remembered the unique seed phrase.
+If you have successfully entered the words, you will proceed to create a password for your wallet.

 <Image img={img04} alt="Click send button"